Michael-Metz/Distributed-Video-Encoding/README.md

                  [ffprobe] : path to ffprobe
 ```

+<a name="limitations"></a>

 # Limitations

-It only works with .mp4 h264 files (they way I programmed is hardcoded)
+It only works with .mp4 h264 files (the way I programmed is hardcoded)

 Only one bucket/folder is used on s3 so no two file names can be the same

+<a name="from-now-on"></a>

+# From Now On

+If I were to continue adding to this project I would do the following

+* Transcode videos to the mpeg-dash standard
+* Programitcally create and destroy digital ocean droplet (clients) based on the quantity of jobs in table. (pub/sub)?
+* Investigate pub sub so client doesnt have to continually poll server
+* Investigate mysql table locks for mutual exclusion so we dont need a server (master slave architecture)